 Eosinophilic granulomatosis with polyangiitis (Churg-Strauss syndrome) (EGPA) is a multisystem necrotizing granulomatous inflammation with eosinophilic infiltration of various tissues and organs.
-The lung is the most commonly involved organ, followed by skin.
-EGPA can affect any other organ in the cardiovascular, gastrointestinal, renal, and central nervous systems.
+The lung is the most commonly involved organ, followed by the skin.
+EGPA can affect any other organ in the cardiovascular, gastrointestinal (GI), renal, and central nervous systems.
 In the respiratory tract, necrotizing inflammation affects predominantly small-sized and medium-sized vessels and is associated with concomitant asthma and eosinophilia.
-Nasal polyps as well as granulomatous and nongranulomatous extravascular inflammation (eg, nongranulomatous eosinophil-rich infiltrates of the lungs, myocardium, and gastrointestinal [GI] tract) are often observed.
+Nasal polyps as well as granulomatous and nongranulomatous extravascular inflammation (eg, nongranulomatous eosinophil-rich infiltrates of the lungs, myocardium, and GI tract) are often observed.

 Clinical Features and Natural HistoryTop

 1) General symptoms: Fever, weakness, anorexia, weight loss.

 2) Respiratory manifestations: Asthma (in >95% of patients; usually severe), allergic rhinitis, often nasal polyps, acute or chronic sinusitis, pleural effusion, rarely hemoptysis due to alveolar bleeding.

 3) Nervous system manifestations: Mononeuritis multiplex (in ~70% of patients), symmetric polyneuropathy (~60%), central nervous system symptoms (rare).

 5) Cardiovascular manifestations: Eosinophilic endocarditis and/or myocarditis, vasculitis affecting coronary arteries (may lead to myocardial infarction), and pericarditis.
 Symptoms of heart failure and of secondary hypertension due to renal involvement.